+(18) "Contained gaseous material" means gases that are in a container when that container is combusted.

-(6) "Continuous Emission Monitoring (CEM)" means a monitoring system for continuously measuring the emissions of a pollutant from an affected incinerator.
-Continuous monitoring equipment and operation must be certified in accordance with EPA performance specifications and quality assurance procedures outlined in 40 CFR 60, Appendices B and F, and the Department's CEM Manual.
+(19) "Continuous Emission Monitoring (CEM)" means a monitoring system for continuously measuring the emissions of a pollutant from an affected incinerator.
+Continuous emission monitoring system (CEMS) also means the total equipment that may be required to meet the data acquisition and availability requirements, used to sample, condition (if applicable), analyze, and provide a record of emissions.
+Continuous monitoring equipment and operation must be certified in accordance with EPA performance specifications and quality assurance procedures outlined in 40 CFR 60, Appendices B and F, and DEQ's CEM Manual.

+(20) "Continuous monitoring system (CMS)" means the total equipment, required under the emission monitoring sections, used to sample and condition (if applicable), to analyze, and to provide a permanent record of emissions or process parameters.
+A particulate matter continuous parameter monitoring system (PM CPMS) is a type of CMS.

-(7) "Crematory Incinerator" means an incinerator used solely for the cremation of human and animal bodies.
+(21) "Crematory Incinerator" means an incinerator used solely for the cremation of human and nimal bodies.